thegetty/terracottas/source/views/introduction.md

 critical discussions helps not only to define those qualities but also to narrow down, as much as possible, the objects’ place of manufacture and possible cultural context.
-In this manner, we have identified the Lakonian colony of Taras (Taranto) and the sites of ancient Canusion (Canosa), Medma (Rosarno), Selinous (Selinunte), Kentoripa (Centuripe), and Morgantina as possible original centers of production for most of the objects presented in this volume.
+In this manner, we have identified the Laconian colony of Taras (Taranto) and the sites of ancient Canusion (Canosa), Medma (Rosarno), Selinous (Selinunte), Kentoripa (Centuripe), and Morgantina as possible original centers of production for most of the objects presented in this volume.
 I considered it to be especially